mugaber/Cnote/README.md

 # additions

-using fetch and redux-sagas to get notes data from github gist page configure sagas in the redux-store
+add note functionality in the navigation bar